SBNovaScript/scrum-pointer/client/scrum-pointer/README.md

 ## About

 The front end for Scrum Pointer!
-Run this at the same time as the server.
+Run this at the same time as the server to take advantage of the full application.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).